Mikenziokah/login_signup/README.md

 WEBSTACK PORTFOLIO

-USER REGISTRATION AND LOG IN WEB-APP USING MERN STACK. its a sign up and sign in interface that authenticates and validates users . concepts implemented:
+USER REGISTRATION AND LOG IN WEB-APP USING MERN STACK. its a sign up and sign in interface that authenticates and validates users .
+MERN( in the case of react I have used html/css) concepts implemented:
 1. user log in/sign up
 2. hashing passwords